deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ## Implementation

 Under the hood this extension uses the [PowerShell ScheduledTasks cmdlets][PowerShellScheduledTasksDocumentationUrl], so the functionality it can offer is limited to what those cmdlets provide.
-This also means that the target computer must have at least PowerShell v3.0 installed in order for the cmdlets to be present.

 ## Additional ideas to implement